Code-Institute-Submissions/Minirazs-project4_toys-under-the-sun_AprResub/README.md

 _Certain Django &amp; Heroku Deployment steps_

-Special thanks and credit to instructor [Paul Chor](https://github.com/kunxin-chor) for providing the Django code to some parts of the website (including cart and checkout) and the deployment steps that are shown above.
+Special thanks and credit to Heroku Dev Center and my Coding Instructor [Paul Chor](https://github.com/kunxin-chor) for providing the Django code to some parts of the website (including cart and checkout) and the deployment steps that are shown above.

 _Images, Content &amp; Logo 📷_